Realnamkha/credit_risk_modelling/README.md

 # credit_risk_modelling
-End to End Machine learning project which predicts if a user can acquire credit
+End to End Machine learning project deplyed using flask which predicts if a user can acquire credit